fb meta pixel

 What to expect

-Make sure you arrive slightly early to the funeral so that the funeral director can give instructions to you and the other pallbearers.
+Make sure you arrive slightly early to the funeral. so that The funeral director can give instructions to you and the other pallbearers.
 They will tell you how to carry the coffin, where exactly you have to walk, and your position in relation to the other pallbearers.
 It is likely that other pallbearers will also be doing this for the first time, so don’t worry about asking questions.

 Sometimes the pallbearers will also be asked to carry the coffin back to the hearse after the service if the cremation or burial is happening elsewhere.
 You should be told before the funeral begins if this is the case.